-The records in this series consist of pleadings in equity cases initiated in the court of Chancery.
+The records in this series consist of 75,174 sets of pleadings in equity suits initiated in the court of Chancery.

-By the reign of James I, the bill gave the plaintiff's name, rank in life, occupation and place of residence.
+The start of a suit, the bill, gave the plaintiff's name, rank in life, occupation and place of residence.

 Matters in dispute include inheritance, lands, trusts, mortgages, debts and marriage settlements.

-This data was supplemented by the addition of document type (bill, answer etc) from OBS 1.
+Overall, previous catalogue data was supplemented by the addition of document type (bill, answer etc) from OBS 1, which makes it easier to identify separated parts of the same case.

 The series is searchable by name, place, and subject for most of the series, but only by short title for the last third.